-Chapter 8 Conclusions
+Chapter 8 Conclusion

 The first intended outcome in the 2015 Self-Study Design calls on Queens College to demonstrate that it "meets the Middle States standards and has processes in place to assure continuous improvement for each of the standards' criteria."
-The preceding sections of the self-study, as summarized in the Executive Summary, have presented evidence and analysis to demonstrate compliance with the standards, and a commitment to continuous improvement.
+The preceding sections of the Self-Study, as summarized in the Executive Summary, have presented evidence and analysis to demonstrate compliance with the standards, and a commitment to continuous improvement.
 This commitment is further demonstrated by several recent and ongoing activities at the College:

-- The 2015-20 Strategic Plan is rooted in the College mission, has measurable goals tied to our budget and planning processes, and is continuously assessed.
-Significant outcomes have already been realized, as described below. - Consistent with the key initiatives of the Strategic Plan, two new leadership positions were recently established - the Vice President for Enrollment Management and Retention, and the Dean for Institutional Effectiveness. - Prominent recent initiatives that address Strategic Plan goals include the Transfer Honors Program (Section xxx), the OASIS project to improve graduation rates for minority students [10], the ACE Internationalization Project [9], the Andrew W. Mellon Foundation grant to nurture faculty diversity (Section 8.2), the US DOE "STEM Bridges across Eastern Queens" grant, Foundations of Excellence, the Quantitative Reasoning Fellows program, the Tech Talent Pipeline, and a selective AAC&U TIDES grant to increase diversity in STEM.
-These initiatives address Intended Outcome 3 of the self-study, to "focus on enrollment management with the aim of increasing retention, enhancing diversity, improving student services, building graduate programs, and supporting transfer students." - Recent initiatives to strengthen assessment at the College include two writing projects addressing writing-intensive syllabi, and writing in capstone courses (Section xxx).
-A 7year academic program review cycle is nearly complete, and has been expanded to include additional interdisciplinary programs.
-Departments and programs have produced mission statements and curriculum maps, and these documents are available in a new repository of assessment materials. - Improvements in service have been realized through creation of the One-Stop Center for students, creation of a shuttle bus service, and the widespread introduction of electronic forms, replacing paper for most uses. - As part of a ten-year sustainability plan, the College has installed rain gardens and reflective roofs, and has committed to a reduction in carbon emissions of 30% by 2017 from a 2005 base level.
+- The 2015-2020 Strategic Plan is rooted in the College mission, has measurable goals tied to our budget and planning processes, and is continuously assessed.
+Significant outcomes have already been realized, as described below. - Consistent with the key initiatives of the Strategic Plan, two new leadership positions were recently established: the Vice President for Enrollment and Student Retention, and the Dean of Institutional Effectiveness. - Prominent recent initiatives that address Strategic Plan goals include the Transfer Honors Program [107], the OASIS project to improve graduation rates for minority students [18], the ACE Internationalization Project [17], the Andrew W. Mellon Foundation grant to nurture faculty diversity (Section 8.2), the U.S. Department of Energy "STEM Bridges across Eastern Queens" grant, Foundations of Excellence, the Quantitative Reasoning Fellows program, the Tech Talent Pipeline, and a selective Association of American Colleges & Universities TIDES grant to increase diversity in STEM.
+These initiatives address Intended Outcome 3 of the self-study, to "focus on enrollment management with the aim of increasing retention, enhancing diversity, improving student services, building graduate programs, and supporting transfer students." - Recent initiatives to strengthen assessment at the College include the development of the Assessment Document Repository (Section 5.1.1) and ongoing work to review and improve the contents of the repository, providing feedback and guidance to departments' assessment committees.
+Further, the College is formalizing plans for the assessment of learning outcomes associated with its new general education curriculum (Section 5.3.3) and for assessment in administrative units (Section 7.3). - Improvements in student services have been realized through creation of the One Stop, creation of a shuttle bus service, and the widespread introduction of electronic forms, replacing paper for most uses. - As part of a 10-year plan, the College has taken a leadership role in sustainability within CUNY.
+Initiatives include installation of rain gardens and reflective roofs, and a commitment to reducing our carbon emissions 30% from a 2005 base level by 2017.

 The self-study, as intended, has identified opportunities to better serve our students.
 Each of the working groups forwarded suggestions and recommendations, many of which are already embedded in the annual Strategic Plan or have already been addressed.
-Those that require an extended effort to accomplish, with broad impact on the institution, make up the 6 strategic recommendations of the self-study.
+Those that require an extended effort to accomplish, with broad impact on the institution, make up the seven strategic recommendations of the self-study.